hannaofficial/E-commerce-HCL/README.md

 - ➕ Add new products (title, price, image, description, stock etc.)
 - ✏️ Edit & manage listed products
 - 📦 Added products instantly visible to users on Home Page
+- Admin can see whatever the order the user has placed

 ---